Virusviren/pairMaker/README.md

-# What is the Use of this NPM
+# What is the Use of this NPM?

 To create the pairs for the application where you need to randomly make the pair and also to sometimes its hard to exclude something or want to add with the existing pair by making an exception.